 Description: The building faces north and is a one story buff colored concrete structure.
 The building is located on landscaped grounds in the center of Brazil to the south of the courthouse.
 The north front has projecting central entrance with four large pillars with short columns supporting a curved roof on the center of the building.

-History: The first county seat was Bowling Green in 1825.
+History: The county was created in 1825 and Bowling Green was selected as the county seat.
 The first courthouse was a log structure built by Philip Hedges in 1829.
 The second courthouse was a brick structure built by Dempsey Seybold in 1840 and was destroyed by fire in 1851.
 The third courthouse was also a brick structure built in 1851 at a cost of $11,000.
 And was destroyed by lightening in 1910.
 The county seat was moved to Brazil in 1877 and the fourth courthouse was built by Noah T Keasy, John G Ackelmire and John Andrew in 1876 to 1977 at a cost of $33,300.
 The fifth and present courthouse was constructed in 1912 to 1914 at a cost of $225,000.
 The County Justice Center was constructed in 2006.

 County Courthouse – Brazil